 Aichi Steel is participating in the All-Toyota Green Wave Project activities being implemented by the Toyota Group and other affiliated companies as part of efforts to coexist with nature.
 This project includes a range of activities to “connect communities toward harmony with nature.”
 We are undertaking activities that contributing to increased restoration of ecosystems by connecting people with other people and activities and linking habitats.

 Yahagi River Bamboo Grove Maintenance (Activity of the All-Toyota Harmony with Nature Working Group)

 Forestation to create a forest for beetles

-Since 2012, we have been helping plant a deciduous broadleaf forest to create an environment in which beetles and other creatures can live their natural life cycles.
+Since fiscal 2012, we have been helping plant a broadleaf forest to create an environment in which beetles and other creatures can live their natural life cycles.
 We have been working with the Chita Peninsula Biodiversity Network Promotion Council and members of the Student Action Committee NPO to grow the trees.
-In fiscal 2016, we weeded and irrigated areas that were previously planted, and we also held a “Forest 2” event where employees and their families participated in tours of leading biodiversity companies, nature craft activities, collecting acorns, preparing seedlings and planting trees.
+In fiscal 2017, we planted saplings provided by Toyoda Gosei as part of mutual engagement activities.
+In fall every year, we also hold a large “Forest 2” event where employees and their families participate in programs held in collaboration with other organizations and companies, nature craft activities, collecting acorns and growing seedlings.